onewelcome/identity-cloud-documentation/docs/products/access/api-reference/config-api/webhooks-configuration-api.md

 - `exp` (Expiration Time): Specifies the expiration time after which the JWT must not be accepted for processing.
 It is a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time.

-  > Issued tokens are valid for 15 minutes and can be cached and reused by Access Service for performance reasons.
+  > Issued tokens are valid for 15 minutes and can be cached and reused by us for performance reasons.
 - `jti` (JWT ID): Provides a unique identifier for the JWT, which can be used to prevent the JWT from being replayed.
 It is a case-sensitive string.
 - `cid` (Client ID): Identifies the client that requested the JWT.
 It will contain a fixed value `onewelcomeAccessWebHookClient`.